sjzeil/CoWeM/userReference/Public/markdownExtensions/markdownExtensions.md

 \bSidebar

 ```
-* Lists can be marked as incremental \incr
+* Lists can be marked as
+  incremental \incr
-* so that, when documents are presented in the _slides_ format,
+* so that, when documents are presented
+  in the _pages_ or _slides_ format,
-* the list elements will be revealed one at a time.
+* the list elements will be revealed
+  one at a time.
 ```

 \eSidebar